30DayChartChallenge/Edition2024/README.md

 Anyone is welcome to contribute, no matter which data source or tool you use.\
-If you share your contributions on Linkedin or Bsky, please use the hashtag
+If you share your contributions on Linkedin or Bluesky, please use the hashtag
 \#30DayChartChallenge

 [![](img/linkedin.svg)](https://www.linkedin.com/company/30daychartchallenge/)